ACS-Storage-Group/FlexRaft-Code/README.md

 * **Building System:** *cmake* version >= 3.8

-* **Compiler:** *g++* or *clang* with C++17 support
+* **Compiler:** *g++* version >= 10.
 * **Supported Platform:**  Our code is tested on Ubuntu20.04 and CentOS7.
 Operating systems of these platforms or of higher versions are supposed to support FlexRaft.

 ### Dependencies

 FlexRaft requires a bunch of dependence third-party libraries, including [RocksDB](https://github.com/facebook/rocksdb), [Intel isa-l](https://github.com/intel/isa-l).
 Execute the following command to install all dependencies.
-Note that the user must ensure the host can access the network and python3 is installed.
+Ensure the host can access the network and the user has root privilege.

 ```bash
 python3 scripts/install_dependencies.py